 The subtleties of his personality were sophisticated and complicated.
 He could spar at an exceptional level from an early age.
 But he started out wide eyed and lazy, overthrowing a lot of his punches, gassing out quickly.

 As a kid, he was autistically independent, preoccupied and hyper focused, but without any of the social hangups.
 He could talk to anyone and impressed everyone.
 He was adored, and rightfully so, but he also marched exclusively to the beat of his own nunchucks.
 You couldn’t bullshit him and you couldn’t placate him.
 He only gave his attention if he was genuinely fascinated with what you were saying or doing.
-And this is how kids should be: ideal, insatiably curious, and wild.
+And isn't this how kids should be: ideal, insatiably curious, and wild.
 It was my favorite era of his, and where we spent the most time together.
 I was such an asshole to him, and he still always hung out with me.
 And we followed each other into a lot of similar interests.

-Then maturity: The firm handshake, the direct eye contact, the bright teeth, the smiling cheeks.
+Then, maturity.
+The firm handshake, the direct eye contact, the bright teeth, the smiling cheeks.
 Approachable, but not daffy.
-If anything his charisma was a prank and shrewd tactic; a car salesman during the first act, a playful subversion before the intellect and wit made their debut; or, worse for you, they didn’t.
+If anything his charisma was a prank and shrewd tactic.
+A car salesman during the first act.
+A playful subversion before the intellect and wit made their debut; or, worse for you, they didn’t.
 You’d start talking to Arthur and think you were walking in on a frat-house breakfast table, then he’d go on to tell you why your problem was really because of what Robert Moses did back in ‘56, or he’d ask what you thought of the Napoleonic victory counterfactual.

 To him, your reasons were more important than your choices, which is an axiom of all good conversation, one that most people are afraid to admit because doing so requires the ability to tread water.
 It’s easier to talk about the weather or watch sports.
 But Arthur wasn’t afraid of going deeper, and he had the tact to know when it was the right thing to do.